Judith K. Brodsky: Influence and reception

 The power of feminist art : the American movement of the 1970s, history and impact, which was published in 1994 and which Brodsky co-wrote and edited with Norma Broude and Mary D. Garrard, was the first major art history text focusing solely on American art made by women.
 The book particularly focused on women's art during the 1970s, which coincideded with the American Women's Movement, and impacted subsequent generations of feminist artists and art historians, for whom it remains a relevant resource.
-As testament to the book's impact, the three authors were interviewed in 2021 on the occasion of the 100th anniversity of the College Art Association.
+As testament to the book's impact, the three authors were interviewed in 2021 on the occasion of the 100th anniversary of the College Art Association.

 Yet, as British feminist art historian Grizelda Pollock noted in her 1995 review at the time, the "triumph" of women's art in the book was not merely premature, as Pollock notes women artists 20 years after those celebrated in the book were still struggling for recognition; but also "smacks of the cold war triumphalism" prominent in the U.S. during the 1980-90s, and does not acknowledge the ways that feminist perspectives are themselves disputed within and by many of the works included.

+In 2011 Brodsky became an Honorary Vice President of the National Association of Women Artists, the first women's professional fine art organization founded in the US.